Security: a Many Pronged Word

 Security.
 This word has many meanings, depending on how you look at things.
 For some people security means that others should

 not be able to see the data you are sending or storing.
-For some others this means making sure you know who is using
+For others this means making sure you know who is using

 your system and determining what actions they can perform with it.
 Sometimes it means ensuring the data cannot be changed